pergravgaard/spring-boot-data/README.md

 This project shows how to use Spring Data as the JPA layer and how to configure Spring manually, i.e. getting rid of the auto configuration.

-Furthermore we'll learn how to use the new java.time classes in JPA and in JPA auditing.
+Furthermore we'll learn how to use the new Java 8 time classes in JPA and in JPA auditing.

-Some people dislikes Spring due to the "magic" of how easy it is to get started on a project.
+Some people dislikes Spring due to the "magic" of how easy it is to get a project up and running.
+They feel like they loose control.
 Of course there is no magic to it, but just a lot of sensible default configuration for each layer/component in your application.

+But you do NOT loose control!
+Everything can be configured.
+Admitted, to customize the configuration can sometimes be time consuming.
+But the people behind Spring has done a great job (and continues to do so) of making this is as easy as possible.
+Furthermore the different Spring projects are Open Source and nowadays there is a lot of documentation and guides out there.

 So if you do not have any custom needs, you're up and running in no time with Spring Boot.